 How do we talk about stuttering, aphasia, autism, or Deafhood in our media, arts, and speech therapy?

-Too often, these realities are framed solely through the lens of pathology.
-We believe it’s possible—and necessary—to imagine more nuanced, just, and empowering ways of seeing, listening to, and telling these stories.
+Too often, these realities are portrayed through the lens of pathology.
+We believe it is both possible and necessary to imagine more nuanced, truthful, and empowering ways of seeing, listening to, and telling these stories.

 News